Esri/deep-learning-frameworks/README.md

-joblib | 1.0.1 | Lightweight pipelining: using Python functions as pipeline jobs. keepalive | 0.5 | An HTTP handler for urllib that supports HTTP 1.1 and keepalive keras-applications | 1.0.8 | Applications module of the Keras deep learning library.
-/eras-gpu | 2.3.1 | Deep Learning Library for Theano and TensorFlow keras-preprocessing | 1.1.2 | Data preprocessing and data augmentation module of the Keras deep learning library laspy | 1.7.0 | A Python library for reading, modifying and creating LAS files libboost | 1.73.0 | Free peer-reviewed portable C++ source libraries
+joblib | 1.0.1 | Lightweight pipelining: using Python functions as pipeline jobs. keepalive | 0.5 | An HTTP handler for urllib that supports HTTP 1.1 and keepalive keras-applications | 1.0.8 | Applications module of the Keras deep learning library. keras-gpu | 2.3.1 | Deep Learning Library for Theano and TensorFlow keras-preprocessing | 1.1.2 | Data preprocessing and data augmentation module of the Keras deep learning library laspy | 1.7.0 | A Python library for reading, modifying and creating LAS files libboost | 1.73.0 | Free peer-reviewed portable C++ source libraries